 Any candidate whose relevant academic productivity is marginal or inadequate, who does not embody a socially responsible professional disposition, or who demonstrates unsuitable personal qualities, will not be recommended for matriculation, continuation in the program, student teaching placement, or state certification.
 Candidates are expected to behave in accordance with the State of Connecticut's Teachers Code of Professional Responsibility.
-In addition, the Disposition Statement presented in this catalog is applicable to this program as it is to all programs in the Graduate School of Education and Allied Professions.
+In addition, the Disposition Statement presented in this catalog is applicable to this program as it is to all programs in the School of Education and Human Development.

-- · Master of Arts in Educational Technology (p.
-107) - Master of Arts in Educational Technology with Preparation for School Library Media Specialist (062) Cross-Endorsement (p.
-107) - Sixth Year Certificate in Educational Technology (p.
-108) - Certificate in Classroom Technology Integration (p.
-108) - Certificate in Leadership in Educational Technology (p.
-108) - Certificate in Learning Design and Technology (p.
-108)
+- · Master of Arts in Educational Technology - Master of Arts in Educational Technology with Preparation for School Library Media Specialist (062) Cross-Endorsement - Sixth Year Certificate in Educational Technology

+- Certificate in Classroom Technology Integration - · Certificate in Leadership in Educational Technology - · Certificate in Learning Design and Technology